Introducing the Opportunity Zone Tax Incentive

-A new provision of the Tax Cuts and Jobs Act (TCJA) is designed to spur capital investments in low-income areas.
+One provision of the Tax Cuts and Jobs Act (TCJA) was designed to spur capital investments in low-income areas.
 This new tax break allows investors to defer — or even eliminate — their capital gains taxes on investments in so-called “Opportunity Zones.”
 Late in 2018, the IRS issued proposed regulations that answer some questions that real estate investors have asked about these tax incentives.

 What’s the benefit for investors?